MuhammadSaim0604/Port-Forwarding-software/README_DOCKER.md

 4. Render provides a `PORT` environment variable to the container at runtime.
 The app reads `PORT` from the environment.
 No additional start command is required.

 Notes
-- If you want to use a production-ready async worker for Socket.IO, consider adding `eventlet` or `gevent` to `requirements.txt` and changing the runtime to use that when appropriate.
+- The Docker image installs `eventlet` to provide a production-ready async server for Flask-SocketIO.
+This prevents the "Werkzeug web server is not designed to run in production" error on Render.
 - Keep secrets (DB credentials, SECRET_KEY) as Render environment variables rather than committing them to source.